Sustainable Living Elements

 Greenhouse Gas Emissions Per Household

-We combat these elements by building net-positive energy homes, growing food on site in our year-round greenhouse, and using shared electric vehicles powered by alternative energy.
+We are combating these elements by providing net-positive energy homes, growing food on site in our year-round greenhouse, and using shared electric vehicles powered by alternative energy.
 Creating a replicable model of successful sustainable living is at the center of intentions for Hillside.

 With an edible landscape, urban gardens, and year-round greenhouse, food production is abundant at Hillside.
-This is important to us because we know what a large impact small scale agriculture can have.
+This is important to us because we know what a large, positive impact small scale agriculture can have.
 Industrial agriculture and its associated processes are responsible for one-third of the world’s greenhouse gas emissions.

 Large-scale industrial agriculture requires the use of harmful pesticides, fertilizers, antibiotics, and fossil fuels to keep up with demand.
 These systems externalize poor nutrition, dangerous air quality, water pollution, and greenhouse gas emissions, harming not only the earth and people today, but putting our collective future at risk.